ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Py.rst

 Prerequisites
 -------------

-This tutorial assumes you have completed the writing a :ref:`tf2 broadcaster tutorial (Python) <WritingATf2BroadcasterPy>`.
+This tutorial assumes you have completed the :ref:`tf2 broadcaster tutorial (Python) <WritingATf2BroadcasterPy>`.
 In the previous tutorial, we created a ``learning_tf2_py`` package, which is where we will continue working from.

 Tasks